luckie/best_in_place/README.md

 When the user tries to introduce invalid data, the error messages defined in the model will be displayed in pop-up windows using the jQuery.purr plugin.

+##Non Active Record environments
+We are not planning to support other ORMs apart from Active Record, at least for now.
+So, you can perfectly consider the following workaround as *the right way* until a specific implementation is done for your ORM.

+Best In Place automatically assumes that Active Record is the ORM you are using.
+However, this might not be your case, as you might use another ORM (or not ORM at all for that case!).
+Good news for you: even in such situation Best In Place can be used!

+Let's setup an example so we can illustrate how to use Best In Place too in a non-ORM case.
+Imagine you have an awesome ice cream shop, and you have a model representing a single type of ice cream.
+The IceCream model has a name, a description, a... nevermind.
+The thing is that it also has a stock, which is a combination of flavour and size.
+A big chocolate ice cream (yummy!), a small paella ice cream (...really?), and so on.
+Shall we see some code?

+    class IceCream < ActiveRecord::Base
+      serialize :stock, Hash

+      # consider the get_stock and set_stock methods are already defined
+    end

+Imagine we want to have a grid showing all the combinations of flavour and size and, for each combination, an editable stock.
+Since the stock for a flavour and a size is not a single and complete model attribute, we cannot use Best In Place *directly*.
+But we can set it up with an easy workaround.

+In the view, we'd do:

+    // @ice_cream is already available
+    - flavours = ... // get them somewhere
+    - sizes = ... // get them somewhere
+    %table
+      %tr
+        - ([""] + flavours).each do |flavour|
+          %th= flavour
+      - sizes.each do |size|
+        %tr
+          %th= size
+          - flavours.each do |flavour|
+            - v = @ice_cream.get_stock(:flavour => flavour, :size => size)
+            %td= best_in_place v, :to_i, :type => :input, :path => set_stock_ice_cream_path(:flavour => flavour, :size => size)

+Now we need a route to which send the stock updates:

+    TheAwesomeIceCreamShop::Application.routes.draw do
+      ...

+      resources :ice_creams, :only => :none do
+        member do
+          put :set_stock
+        end
+      end

+      ...
+    end

+And finally we need a controller:

+    class IceCreamsController < ApplicationController::Base
+      respond_to :html, :json

+      ...

+      def set_stock
+        flavour = params[:flavour]
+        size = params[:size]
+        new_stock = (params["fixnum"] || {})["to_i"]

+        @ice_cream.set_stock(new_stock, { :flavour => flavour, :size => size })
+        if @ice_cream.save
+          head :ok
+        else
+          render :json => @ice_cream.errors.full_messages, :status => :unprocessable_entity
+        end
+      end

+      ...

+    end

+And this is how it is done!

 ----

 ##Test Helpers